 The College of Visual and Performing Arts is happy to announce the following recipients of excellence awards.
-Information on each recipient will be posted to CVPA social media sites on Thursday, April 18.
+Information on each recipient will be posted to CVPA social media sites on Thursday, April 15.
 Follow along on Facebook and Instagram.
 Congrats to all awardees!

 Faculty Excellence Awards

 The award recognizes two College of Visual and Performing Arts faculty members whose professional accomplishments are melded with their pedagogy to positively impact the quality of students' experiences at KU.
-Faculty may be nominated by a colleague or they may be self-nominated.

 CVPA FACULTY EXCELLENCE AWARD WINNER